CS3219-AY2526Sem1/cs3219-ay2526s1-project-g24/apps/matching-service/README.md

 - 🔒 **SSE connection management** - Prevents multiple SSE connections to the same request
 - 💾 **Automatic cleanup** - TTL-based expiration plus atomic timeout popping prevent memory leaks or duplicate processing
 - 🎭 **Clear separation** - Matching service only matches; collaboration service handles sessions, if user cancels but is matched, collaboration service should handle it (i.e. indicate that the other user left).
+- 🔐 **JWT authentication** - Enforces RS256 access tokens from the user service (local overrides available for tests)

 ## Architecture